PE1633: Private Criminal Prosecution in Scotland

 PE1633 is a petition by Bill Alexander calling on the Scottish Parliament to urge the Scottish Government to change the law to give the people of Scotland the same legal rights as the rest of the UK by removing the requirement that the Lord Advocate must first give permission before a private criminal prosecution can be commenced in Scotland.

-This petition was referred to the Justice Committee on 9 November 2017, and will be considered by the Justice Committee at its meeting on 19 December 2017.
+This petition was referred to the Justice Committee on 9 November 2017, and was considered by the Justice Committee at its meeting on 19 December 2017.